Google Meet phishing page detected

 The Deceptive URL: Official Google Meet links always start with ://google.com.
 Phishing sites use lookalikes such as meet-google-join.net, google-meet-session.com, or free subdomains like joining-meet.web.app.

-Unsolicited Calendar Invites: Scammers often exploit the “automatically add invitations” feature in Google Calendar to make the meeting look legitimate and internal.
+Unsolicited Calendar Invites: Scammers often deceptive tactic the “automatically add invitations” feature in Google Calendar to make the meeting look legitimate and internal.

 Request to Sign In: If you are already logged into your Google account in your browser, Google Meet will never ask you to re-enter your password just to join a meeting.